Open this photo in gallery:

 • Jonathan Price - CEO of Teck

-• Susan Yurkovich - President and CEO of Canfor
+• Susan Yurkovich - president and CEO of Canfor

-• Michael Harvey - Executive Director of the Canadian Agri-Food Trade Alliance
+• Michael Harvey - executive director of the Canadian Agri-Food Trade Alliance

 • Cameron Bailey - CEO of the Toronto International Film Festival

-• Valérie Beaudoin - researcher at the Observatory on the United States and a member of the Political Communication Research Group at Laval University.
+• Valérie Beaudoin - researcher at the Observatory on the United States and a member of the Political Communication Research Group at Laval University

-• Erin O’Toole - Former Conservative Party leader
+• Erin O’Toole - former Conservative Party leader

-• Jean Charest - Former premier of Quebec, former leader of federal Progressive Conservative Party
+• Jean Charest - former premier of Quebec, former leader of federal Progressive Conservative Party

 • P.J.
-Akeeagok - Former premier of Nunavut
+Akeeagok - former premier of Nunavut

-• Ralph Goodale - Former Liberal minister, former high commissioner to the UK
+• Ralph Goodale - former Liberal minister, former high commissioner to the U.K.

 Follow related authors and topics